cyberrumor/midilint/README.md

 # midilint

-Transposes, normalizes, and aligns midi notes.
+Transpose, normalize, and align midi notes.

 Features:
 - Normalization.
 Set all notes to a particular velocity.
 - Pitch correction.
 Snap all notes to the specified key.
   This is naive and not the same as transposing.
+- Align notes to intervals.
+Snap the start and end of notes to quarter note intervals or smaller depending on desired precision.

 # Installation